 - Program is targeted to working parents in need of childcare

 For a Complete List of Programs in Your Area

 Please visit chicagoearlylearning.org.
 You can also text your zip code to (773) 886-1819, or call the Chicago: Ready to Learn!
 Hotline at (312) 229-1690 to find out more information about programs that best meet your family's needs.

 How to Apply to School-Based Programs

-If you are applying for a child who has a sibling already in a Chicago: Ready to Learn! program, and this sibling will be at the same school next year, the new applicant can apply under the sibling priority.
-Please see below for instructions.
+If you are applying for a child who has a sibling already in a Chicago: Ready to Learn! program, and this sibling will be at the same school next year, the new applicant can apply under the sibling priority during this application period.